golanlevin/60-212/2026/syllabus/README.md

 *Are there extra time commitments required outside of the regularly scheduled course meeting times?*

 * I anticipate that students will spend approximately 6-10 hours per week outside of class working on their projects.
-In the past, some students have reported that this course consumes as much as 15 hours per week.
+For the period from 2023-2025, students reported spending an average of 12.3 hours per week in this course.
 * There will be a small number of special events outside of class meeting times (such as public artist lectures), for which attendance is strongly recommended, but not strictly required.
 * Students may also wish to attend optional and occasional group work sessions.